flosoft/TeslaETA/README.md

 ## .env file
 Copy the `.env_sample` to `.env` and configure the variables.
 This file will need to be in the folder of your `docker-compose.yml` or in the folder where you will run the script in.
-- `ADMIN_PASSWORD` variable will need to be htpasswd encoded.
-No need for the username part.
+- `ADMIN_PASSWORD` variable is the password in plaintext for the user "admin"
 - `MAPBOX_TOKEN` will need to be generated [here](https://account.mapbox.com/access-tokens/).
 A free Mapbox account is required.

 ## Option 1 - Docker